natemacfadden/conevecs/README.md

 # conevecs
-Efficient lattice point enumeration for convex cones (and related objects).
+Efficient lattice point enumeration for convex cones (and related objects), via a C/Cython implementation of Kannan's algorithm.
 Originally built for string compactification calculations where it outperforms PyNormaliz and OR-Tools CP-SAT.
 See following benchmark using geometry 'Manwe' from https://arxiv.org/abs/2406.13751:

 <p align="center">
   <img src="docs/benchmark_box_enum.png" alt="Runtime vs N on the Manwe example (arXiv:2406.13751): conevecs outperforms PyNormaliz and OR-Tools CP-SAT"/>